- Math Circle Diaries, Year 1: A Complete Curriculum

 For several years, she was teaching math circles at Northwest Academy of Sciences.
 She has also been a coach of elementary and middle school math teams that successfully performed in various local and regional math contests.

 Luba developed an online interactive elementary school math curriculum for Reasoning Mind, Inc and worked for Perfection Learning, Inc, creating the electronic math textbooks for middle and high school students.
 Luba taught Math Challenge and Math Stretch summer courses at Robinson Center for Young Scholars at University of Washington.

 Luba is a lead teacher for elementary and middle school math circles at Prime Factor.

 Kateryna (Katie) Seniuk got her Master’s degree in Mathematics and Computer Science from Chernivtsi National University, Ukraine.
 She has been teaching math, statistics and computer science for 5 years, publishing over 30 articles in various mathematical journals.
 She also worked as a part of a medical research team, performing medical data analysis and processing.
 At the same time she always dedicated herself to working with children, engaging them in mathematical and extracurricular projects.

 For the past few years, Katie has been designing and programming websites and working as a coach of elementary school math teams, which fulfills her dream of empowering children’s education.
 Kate joined Prime Factor in 2012.
-She spent a year teaching in our elementary circles.
 She is looking forward to another exciting year at Prime Factor.

 Yuliya (Julia) Magidson received a Master’s Degree in Mathematics and a Bachelor’s Degree in Teaching from Dnepropetrovsk State University in Ukraine, and enriched her education at Oranim Academic College in Israel.
 Throughout her career she taught mathematics and computer programming in middle and high schools.